nboyd/nboyd.github.io/index.md

   Before joining XGenomes I was briefly a postdoc with Aviv Regev at the Broad Institute.
   </p>
   <p>
-  I'm interested in algorithms for optimization and machine learning and their application to inverse problems in biology, computational imaging, and physics.
+  I'm generally interested in algorithms for optimization and machine learning and their application to inverse problems in biology, computational imaging, and physics.
 I also really like <a href="https://julialang.org/">julia</a>.
   </p>
   </div>
 </div>